turquoiseowl/i18n/README.markdown

 #### Installing a base WebViewPage for Razor
 In the view example above, the `_("text")` alias is called on the base class of the Razor view page.
-Depending on whether you're using the provided base classes or your own base class with `ILocalizing` (see below), you'll want to change the `~/Views/web.config` file to point Razor's `` to the base class containing the alias.
+Depending on whether you're using the provided base classes or your own base class with `ILocalizing` (see below), you'll want to change the `~/Views/web.config` file to point Razor to the base class containing the alias.
 Here is how you'd set up the alias using the provided `I18NWebViewPage` class:

      <system.web.webPages.razor>